Ningaloo Marine Park. Photo: Tourism Western Australia

 Protecting Aboriginal culture and heritage

 Some parks are also jointly vested and/or managed with an Aboriginal corporation.
-In these cases, decision-making takes place through a joint management body.
-Increased processing time may be required for applications to commercially film in jointly managed parks to allow for consultation with the joint management body.
+In these cases, decision-making takes place through a joint management body (JMB).
+Increased processing time may be required for applications to commercially film in jointly managed parks to allow for consultation with the JMB.
 This process assists in conserving Aboriginal cultural and heritage values, as well as the environment.

-Filming applicants must also ensure that any Aboriginal cultural content or material in its proposed filming operation is developed and included only with the knowledge and consent of the relevant traditional owners, and that their operations comply with all laws relating to the Aboriginal Heritage Act 1972 and Aboriginal Heritage Regulations 1974.
-This assists in ensuring the proposed film product is culturally appropriate and that the intellectual property of traditional owners is protected.
+Filming applicants must also ensure that any Aboriginal cultural content or material in its proposed filming operation is developed and included only with the knowledge and consent of the relevant Traditional Owners, and that their operations comply with all laws relating to the Aboriginal Heritage Act 1972 and Aboriginal Heritage Regulations 1974.
+This includes seeking approval from the Department of Planning, Lands and Heritage (DPLH) for commercial photography or recording on any land to which the Aboriginal Heritage Regulations 1974 apply, which includes Aboriginal sites and protected areas.

 Protecting marine and other fauna

-If the proposed filming operation involves filming of marine fauna such as whales, killer whales, dolphins, dugongs, seals and whale sharks, the filming party must comply with separation distances as prescribed by the Biodiversity Conservation Regulations 2018.
+If the proposed filming operation involves filming of marine fauna such as whales, killer whales, dolphins, dugongs, seals and whale sharks, the filming party must comply with separation distances as prescribed by the BC Regulations.

 If you intend to film animals within prescribed separation distances and/or disturb animals in order to film them, you may have the option of applying for a fauna disturbing (commercial interaction) licence.
 These licences are separate to a commercial filming authority and must be applied for through the DBCA Wildlife Protection Branch.
 Please note, these licences are only considered for certain types of operations.